peartreegames/evt-graph/README.md

 Repository has been converted to a package module.
 The `video-end` branch contains the project at the time of the part 2 completion.

+A few UIElements used were introduced in Unity 2021, for previous version of Unity the code will need to be modified to work.
+A PR with version compile directives would be welcome, but I don't think I'll ever get around to it.

 ## Installation
 Can be installed via the Package Manager > Add Package From Git URL...